B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 \(\begin{align}72\; - \;37\; &= \;\left( {72\; - \;2} \right)\; - \;\left( {37\; - \;2} \right)\ &= \;70\; - \;35\ &= \;35\end{align}\)

-We can also use compensation to subtract a larger number than is required in the mathematical expression and then add to the difference.
-In the following example, we subtract 53 (3 more than needed) to make the subtraction easier.
-We then add 3 to the result.
+We can also use compensation to subtract a larger, but friendlier number, in the mathematical expression and then compensate by adding the overage back to the difference.
+In the following example, 53 (3 more than needed) is subtracted from 173 to make the subtraction easier.
+The extra 3 that were subtracted are then added back.

 \(\begin{array}{l}173\; - \;50\; = \;?\\173\; - \;53\; = \;120\\120\; + \;3\; = \;123 \end{array}\)